-ConstructaQuote.com knows how difficult it can be to understand which insurance policy will best protect you, your business and/or your employees.
+ConstructaQuote.com knows how difficult it can be to understand which policy will best protect you, your business and/or your employees.

 We bring you a comprehensive guide which summarises all our policies to help you know the best one for you:

-Public liability insurance is not compulsory but is essential cover for businesses that come into regular contact with customers, clients and the public.
+Public liability is not compulsory but is essential cover for businesses that come into regular contact with customers, clients and the public.

 It safeguards your business from claims made by clients or members of the public who suffer an injury or damage to their property as a direct result of your business operations.

-It is a legal requirement to purchase at least £5 million employers’ liability insurance if you have any employees working for you.
+It is a legal requirement to purchase at least £5 million employers’ liability if you have any employees working for you.
 It protects you and your business from claims made by employees that are injured or made ill while working for you.

-Professional indemnity insurance (PI)
+Professional indemnity (PI)

-PI insurance is designed to protect anyone that provides professional advice or legal services from claims which could arise as a result of negligence, error, emission, breach of confidentiality or loss of documents.
+PI is designed to protect anyone that provides professional advice or legal services from claims which could arise as a result of negligence, error, emission, breach of confidentiality or loss of documents.

 Trades that would benefit from this type of policy include accountants, architects or consultants.

 Consultants’ liability is essential cover for consultants.
 It would cover any claims made by clients or members if the public who suffer injury or damage to their property as a direct result of your business operations.
-It can also include employers’ liability insurance should you require it.
+It can also include employers’ liability cover should you require it.

 Plant & materials insurance

 If you own or rent a shop, there are a number of risks that require cover.
-A shop insurance policy can include all the protection required.
+A shop policy can include all the protection required.
 It can be tailored to include public liability, employers’ liability, buildings cover, stock and contents cover against fire, flood and theft, business interruption which covers unexpected occurrences and money cover.

 Running a restaurant can include a number of risks as it can be an extremely busy environment.
 It is important to protect the business as a whole from any instances that might arise.
-A restaurant insurance package could include public and employers’ liability insurance, building, stock and contents cover, business interruptions cover and cover for your money and glass.
+A restaurant insurance package could include public and employers’ liability, building, stock and contents cover, business interruptions cover and cover for your money and glass.
 Any of these can be included or removed at request.

 Owning or running a pub holds substantial risks due to its nature and environment.
-Pub insurance can be tailored to include cover for claims made by members of the public and employees with public and employers’ liability insurance, buildings and contents cover and also personal assault at work can be included on request.
+Pub insurance can be tailored to include cover for claims made by members of the public and employees with public and employers’ liability, buildings and contents cover and also personal assault at work can be included on request.

-Goods In Transit insurance
+Goods In Transit

 Effective for protecting tools and materials whilst in transit.
 A goods in transit policy can ensure that goods, such as tools materials and stock, are covered for any accidental damage or theft that could occur whilst being transported from one place to another.

 This type of policy is beneficial to those that handle other people’s packages.
 Courier insurance will cover the goods against being lost, stolen or damaged whilst in transit.
-It can also include public and employers liability insurance if requested.
+It can also include public and employers liability if requested.